xqjlu/xqjlu.github.io/_pages/research.md

   - /research.html
 ---

 In short, I am committed to developing fast and accurate computational theories and methods, which can be used to accurately describe the properties of nanoscale systems.
-Currently, I am working on three research directions:
+Currently, I am working on three directions:

 **1. Velocity-Gauge Real-Time DFTB**